ipython/ipython/docs/source/interactive/autoawait.rst

 use a newer version of IPykernel.
 The details of how async code runs in IPykernel will differ between IPython, IPykernel and their versions.

-When a supported library is used, IPython will automatically `await` Futures and Coroutines in the REPL.
-This will happen if an :ref:`await <await>` (or any other async constructs like async-with, async-for) is use at top level scope, or if any structure valid only in `async def
+When a supported library is used, IPython will automatically allow Futures and Coroutines in the REPL to be ``await`` ed.
+This will happen if an :ref:`await
+<await>` (or any other async constructs like async-with, async-for) is use at
+top level scope, or if any structure valid only in `async def
 <https://docs.python.org/3/reference/compound_stmts.html#async-def>`_ function
 context are present.
 For example, the following being a syntax error in the Python REPL::